Google Analytics for Blogger Tips: A Complete GA4 Guide For Site Owners

 Define the time period you want to see data from.
 You can choose a pre-defined range like 28 days or set a custom range:

 Let's you compare data against different criteria.
 For example, All Users against Users from the United States or All Users against Organic blog traffic:

 The Realtime reports page shows website activity from the last 30 minutes, 25 minutes longer than what Universal Analytics provided.

-The cards on this page include current traffic, device breakdown, traffic source, a breakdown of events, conversions, pages visited, and a map view of visitor locations:
+The cards on this page include current traffic, device breakdown, track blog traffic source, a breakdown of events, conversions, pages visited, and a map view of your blog readers locations:

 The Acquisition tab is a group of pages that displays a breakdown of user and session source location, such as organic, paid search, social media, etc:

 With GA4, everything is now tracked as an event like a page view or a purchase.